difference between lok sabha and rajya sabha

 Legislative Functions (Making Laws)

-Both houses of Parliament are responsible for making laws that impact every aspect of Indian life, from governance and social justice to economy and security.
+Both houses of Parliament are responsible for making laws that impact every aspect of Indian life, from governance and social justice to the economy and security.

 • Lok Sabha: